-The Board is a public agency, created by the New York State Legislature, Chapter 467, Laws of 1853, as amended, to implement the competitive selection, training, licensing, and regulation of State pilots.
-The Board's responsibilities have expanded to include the selection of apprentices and pilots-in-training, examination for an original license and any extension of pilotage routes, annual license renewals, accident investigation and disciplinary actions, safety of navigation issues, protection of the environment, and of utmost importance, the security of our ports and waterways.
+The Board was created by the New York State Legislature, Chapter 467, Laws of 1853, as amended, to implement the competitive selection, training, licensing, and regulation of State pilots.
+The Board's responsibilities have expanded to include participation in the selection of apprentices and pilots-in-training; administer state pilot examinations for an original license and any extension of pilotage routes; annual license renewals; marine accident investigation and disciplinary actions; safety of navigation issues; protection of the environment; and security.
 To carry out these responsibilities, the Board holds weekly meetings for the purpose of maintaining close oversight of the State pilotage system, its operations, and pilots.

-The Board issues several types of legislatively authorized State pilot licenses, each covering a separate portion of New York State navigable waters, including the Port of New York and Hell Gate pilots, Hudson River pilots, and Long Island Sound/Block Island Sound pilots.
+The Board issues several types of legislatively authorized State pilot licenses, each covering a separate portion of New York State navigable waters, including the Port of New York and New Jersey and Hell Gate pilots, Hudson River pilots, and Long Island Sound/Block Island Sound pilots.
 Each New York State pilot license is renewed annually.
-Pilots appear personally before the Board where training and work performance records are reviewed in conjunction with annual vision and medical exam results.
-The Board routinely interviews the pilots and apprentices, and conducts surveys on safety, security, and educational matters.
+Pilots appear personally before the Board where training and work performance records are reviewed in conjunction with the state pilot providing his or her annual vision and medical exam results.
+The Board routinely interviews the pilots and apprentices and inquires on safety, security and educational matters.
 The Board provides grants for advanced pilot education and training.
-Board members also participate in hearings, seminars and conferences on pilotage and navigational safety with maritime industry, state, and federal agency representatives.
+Board members also participate in seminars and conferences on pilotage and navigational safety with maritime industry, state and federal agency representatives.